shamshirz/scoreboard/README.md

 ### Step 3 - Absinthe

-Point out verbosity and repeated simple functions of the normal ecto context & the context with Absinthe
+TO SELF - Point out verbosity and repeated simple functions of the normal ecto context & the context with Absinthe

+Let's try and map our schema over to a graph.
+Your Graph doesn't have to be anything like your DB, but in this case, ours will.

+This is the defintion for the API.
+Everything that will be exposed and explorable is defined in our `schema.ex`.

+ * Basic implementation, we can find some things without traversing the graph

 ### Step 4 - DataLoader